-The Shire of Northam (the Shire) Local Planning Scheme No. 6 (the Scheme) is the overarching planning framework that applies to the Town Centre area.
+The Shire of Northam (the Shire) Local Planning Scheme No. 6 (the Scheme) is the overarching statutory planning framework which applies to the land contained withing the Shire of Northam and therefore the Town Centre area.
 The Scheme sets out the aims and intentions for the Scheme area and provides procedures for the assessment and determination of planning applications to control and guide land use and development.
 The Shire's Scheme Map outlines the various land use zones and reservations that apply to the Town Centre area as shown in the image below.